 The Commissioners have a reasonable expectation that the Commission has adequate resources to continue in operational existence for at least 12 months from the date of approval of the financial statements.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.
-In March 2020, the World Health Organisation recognised an outbreak of a new virus that causes coronavirus disease (COVID-19) as a pandemic.
-COVID-19 has caused disruption to businesses and economic activity for 2020, 2021, 2022 and moving into 2023.
-The Commissioners are continuing to monitor the impact of COVID-19 but are confident that the pandemic will have no effect on the going concern status of the Commission.

 The financial statements are prepared in sterling which is the functional currency of the Commission.
 The Commission consider sterling as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
 The significant accounting policies are set out below and have been applied consistently throughout the year.